uvaise-n/Cryptocurrency-Interactive-Visualization-and-LINK-Forecast/README.md

 # Cryptocurrency Interactive Visualization and Forecast

-This project aims to develop interative visualizations of many Crypto coins and Forecast the future prices using ARIMA.
-The interactive vizualizations are made using Plot.ly library, and the Forecast uses ARIMA model for prediction.
+This project aims to develop interactive visualizations of many Crypto coins and Forecast the future prices using ARIMA.
+The interactive visualizations are made using the Plot.ly library, and the Forecast uses the ARIMA model for prediction.

-The historical prices data for Bitcoin, Ethreum, Monero, Chainlink, Binance Token, and Doge coin is obtained from CoinGecko.com.
-The data is available from the time the coins are added in CoinGecko.
+The historical prices data for Bitcoin, Ethreum, Monero, Chainlink, Binance Token and Dogecoin is obtained from CoinGecko.com.
+The data is available from the time the coins are added to CoinGecko.

-The interactive vizualizations are done using Plot.ly library which enable to filter the data by time and coin, and then to zoom in and see price movements to upto a daily range.
+The interactive visualizations are done using the Plot.ly library which enables to filter the data by time and coin, and then to zoom in and see price movements up to a daily range.
 Historical price comparison and Daily price change/ volatility charts are made.
-The correlation between BTC and alt coins, and between coins are also looked at.
+The correlation between BTC and altcoins, and between coins are also looked at.

-The forecast for LINK is done using ARIMA by looking at different aspects of data like Seasonality, Trend, Noise, Residuals etc. The model cannot be used to make real world investment decisions, primarily due to the high volatility of the coins.
+The forecast for LINK is done using ARIMA by looking at different aspects of data like Seasonality, Trend, Noise, Residuals, etc. The model cannot be used to make real-world investment decisions, primarily due to the high volatility of the coins.

 ### Contents
 1. Import Libraries